 Premenstrual dysphoric disorder (PMDD)

-PMDD causes severe anxiety, depression, or irritability for one or two weeks before the start of a menstrual period.
-It affects up to 5% of women of childbearing age, and experts aren’t exactly sure what causes it.
+PMDD causes severe anxiety, depression or irritability for one or two weeks before the start of a menstrual period.
+It has debilitating effects for up to 8% of women of childbearing age, and experts aren’t exactly sure what causes it.
 The Office on Women’s Health says that hormonal changes may play a role.

 What Are Some Symptoms Of Depression?